leonmeka/sortql-cli/readme.md

 ```

 > [!NOTE]
 > Once you press enter, **sortQL** will save your configuration in `~/.sortql`.
 This will allow you to run **sortQL** without having to specify the path to the queries.sql file and the directory every time you run it.
-To change the configuration, simply run `npx sortql --config`.
+To change the configuration, simply run `npx @sortql/sortql-cli@latest --config`.

 After saving the configuration, **sortQL** will start running the queries and display the results in the terminal.